 There’s an unspoken promise made when we interact with a business on social media or through marketing.
 That business is creating an expectation, and sometimes they don’t live up to them.
 Those restaurants that break that promise with us don’t get moved over to the list of places to return to.

-I say all of this as a way to re-ask the question that we originally asked in the headline: Is your business website living up to the promises your marketing is making?
+I say all of this as a way to re-ask the question that we originally asked in the headline: Is your company's website design living up to the promises your marketing is making?

 Could your website design be costing you conversions?

 Every element of your marketing—social media posts, blog posts, downloadable collateral, banner ads—makes an unspoken promise to the person who sees it and interacts with it.
 That promise: “This is what you can expect from us.”
 Unfortunately, many of the clients we work with don’t understand that.
-They let their website go ignored while they concentrate on doing all the other activities needed to drive leads into their funnel.
+They let creating the best web design go ignored while they concentrate on doing all the other activities needed to drive leads into their funnel.

 The problem is that all those other things, those little peeks at you and your brand that people see, are promising steak.
 But when those people make the jump from those other marketing pieces to your site—when they do the thing you want them to do—all they get is hamburger.